bdi2357/bdi2357/README.md

 Always feel free to text me if you need something and I have given you my number.
 ### 🗺 Location

-I am currently based in the sunny  **Herzliya, Israel**,  and have inside information of some the best bakeries/coffee within a two mile radius.
-Let me know if you're in the area, and [let's caffeinate](https://calendly.com/itaybd)!  ☕
+I am currently based in the sunny  **Herzliya, Israel**,  and have inside information of some the best bakeries/coffee within a three kilomteres radius.
+Let me know if you're in the area, and [let's meet](https://calendly.com/itaybd)!  ☕

+## `Views`
+### Every day is a new test, where the most important tests in life happen unexpectedly.
+The challenges we are tackling (including our choice to do so) and the way we tackle them define us as human beings.
+### Titles: (Wizard of Oz Play/ Noel Langley, Florence Ryerson and Edgar Allen Woolf)
+SCARECROW
+	You promised us real things -- a real...brain!
+WIZARD
+	Why, anybody can have a brain.
+That's a very mediocre commodity.
+Every pusillanimous
+	creature that crawls on the earth -- or slinks through slimy seas has a brain!
+WIZARD
+	From the rock-bound coast of Maine to the
+	Sun.... oh - oh, no -- -- ah - Well, be
+	that as it may.
+Back where I come from we have universities, seats of great learning
+	-- where men go to become great thinkers.
+	And when they come out, they think deep thoughts -- and with no more brains than you have....
+But!
+They have one thing you haven't got!
+A diploma!
+  Therefore, by virtue of the authority vested in me by the Universitatus Committeeatum e plurbis unum, I hereby confer upon you the honorary degree of Th.D.
+SCARECROW
+	Th.D.?
+WIZARD
+	Yeah -- that...that's Dr. of Thinkology!